SAP IoT – How to define your Device Model and start persisting measures

 We have shared a Postman collection containing several API samples as part of the materials we published at the SAP SMB Innovation Summits 2019 Hackathons, just replace your tenant URL on the provided samples to execute them against your tenant.

-You can find more explanations and samples about SAP Cloud Platform Internet of Things for the Cloud Foundry Environment at:
+You can find more explanations and samples about SAP Internet of Things for the Cloud Foundry Environment at:

 - IoT Starter Kit – contains references to documentation as well as end to end samples

-- Don’t forget the SAP Cloud Platform Internet of Things for the Cloud Foundry Environment main page for more details.
+- Don’t forget the SAP Internet of Things for the Cloud Foundry Environment main page for more details.

-- SAP Leonardo IoT – How to define your Device Model and start persisting measures
+- SAP IoT – How to define your Device Model and start persisting measures